 , following a more general description of its function and capability.

-Micro broker clients supply a username and password, which are first authenticate the client.
-An authenticated username then becomes the subject name in terms of authorization and is evaluated against the micro broker's authorization file (micro-acl.xml
+Micro broker clients supply a username and password, which first authenticate the client.
+An authenticated username then becomes the subject name in terms of authorization and is evaluated against the authorization file of the micro broker (micro-acl.xml

 ) to see whether the client is permitted to do the requested action.

-The micro broker's ACL file contains one or more access policies.
+The ACL file of the micro broker contains one or more access policies.
 A policy is a set of rules defined for a specified target.
 A rule is the elementary unit out of which policies are composed.
-A rule defines an effect for a given target, that is it either allows or denies a target.
-A target defines a set that consists of subjects, resources, actions and environment.
+A rule defines an effect for a given target; that is, it either allows or denies a target.
+A target defines a set that consists of subjects, resources, actions, and environment.

 The micro broker consults the ACL file to check whether a particular client that connects from a given network environment is allowed to perform a variety of operations.

-Rule evaluation and the grouping of rules into policies: XPD621
+Rule evaluation and the grouping of rules into policies: XPD622

 A policy is a set of rules that applies to a given target and defines how the rules are combined.
-A rule in a policy only applies if the target of the policy applies as well as the target of the rule.
+A rule in a policy applies only if the target of the policy applies in addition to the target of the rule.